UPDATED: December 11, 2024

 Tip #8: Stretch your shoulders & upper back

 If you’re like me you probably spend a lot of time hunched over computer and phone screens.
 This creates tension in the upper body, especially in the shoulders and upper back.
-Here’s a really easy stretch for your shoulders & back that feels amazing and can be done anytime of the day (though I love doing it first thing in the morning while I’m making your coffee – multitasking for the win!!)
+Here’s a really easy stretch for your shoulders & back that feels amazing and can be done anytime of the day (though I love doing it first thing in the morning while I’m making coffee – multitasking for the win!!)

 Tip #9: Practice squatting